unjs/nitro/docs/content/1.deploy/20.providers/render.md

-# Render.com
+---

-Deploy Nitro apps to Render.
+title: 'Deploy Nitro apps to Render.'
+---

 **Preset:** `render_com` ([switch to this preset](/deploy/#changing-the-deployment-preset))